dimgerasimou/dwmblocks-blocks/README.md

 ### Usage

-Returns the memory that is currently used.
-Can optionally run a task manager.
+Returns the memory that is currently used and optionally runs a task manager.

 ### Dependencies